HOMEPAGE / PAPERS

 1. Check for Local Groups

 LETS is usually run on a voluntary basis without external funding, and running a LETS group is not something to do on your own unless you are very multi-skilled and have a lot of time to spare, as it usually requires much co-operative effort.
 So first of all look on this website to see if there is already a group near you, and if there is, consider joining them - they might well benefit from the extra energy you can contribute.
-To be referred to a local group use this form.
+To be referred to a local group follow the link at the foot of each county page.

 2. Is a New Group Needed?